dbashyal/Tips-And-Tricks/MongoDB_Tips_and_Tricks.md

 # Mongo DB
 I am a first time user of mongo db, so I am going to note down all commands I'll need to use again and again.
-You can start mondo admin on shell as:
+You can start mongo admin on shell as:

 ```php
 > mongo admin